Software-defined networking: Concept

-The need for a new network architecture
+New network architecture

 The explosion of mobile devices and content, server virtualization, and the advent of cloud services are among the trends driving the networking industry to re-examine traditional network architectures.
 Many conventional networks are hierarchical, built with tiers of Ethernet switches arranged in a tree structure.
-This design made sense when client-server computing was dominant, but such a static architecture is ill-suited to the dynamic computing and storage needs of today's enterprise data centers, campuses, and carrier environments.
+This design made sense when client-server computing was dominant, but such a static architecture may be ill-suited to the dynamic computing and storage needs of today's enterprise data centers, campuses, and carrier environments.
 Some of the key computing trends driving the need for a new network paradigm include: